studioml/studio/README.md

  in the database section of studio/default_config.yaml file to use studio-runner and studio in the guest mode.

 Alternatively, you can set up your own database (with blackjack and hook... let's not get distracted here) and configure tfstudio to use it.
-See [a relative link](docs/setup_database.md).
+See [setting up database](docs/setup_database.md).
 This is also a preferred option if you don't want to share the models / artifacts with everyone.